inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/trace-exporters.md

 The Zipkin exporter exports Traces in Zipkin v2 format to a Zipkin server or other compatible servers.

-By default, the Zipkin exporter is enabled but its URL that is needed for the exporter to actually start is set to `null`.
+By default, the Zipkin exporter is enabled but the URL needed for the exporter to actually start is set to `null`.

 The following properties are nested properties below the `inspectit.exporters.tracing.zipkin` property: